 2. Bacon And Fatty Meat

 Wait, your dog can’t have bacon?
 That’s right!
 High fat foods like bacon, ham, or meat trimmings can cause pancreatitis in dogs.
 And since these meats are often high in salt content, too, they can cause upset stomachs and, in extreme cases, can cause dogs to drink too much water, leading to bloat, which can be fatal.
-If you want to make a mess of your own diet, leave your pup out of it.
+Save the fatty meats for yourself and stick to leaner choices for your dog.

 3. Salty Foods